merenlab/merenlab.org/data/pBI143/index.md

 Now it is time to get single-nucleotide variant data for the mother-infant pairs from Finland, Sweden, USA, and Italy using the anvi'o project files we downloaded using the data pack before, using the fancy function `get_snvs` we defined above.

 It is important to note that the resulting data frames will contain information only for samples that include at least one SNV in the mobA gene of the plasmid.
-This means, samples that have no SNVs will not be reported in the following dataframes even though they were in the original dataset.
+This means, samples that have no SNVs will not be reported in the following data frames even though they were in the original dataset.

 ```python